awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_admin_account.md

 **Important**
 AWS Domain Administrators have full administrative access to all domains hosted on AWS\.
 See your agreement with AWS and the [AWS Data Protection FAQ](https://aws.amazon.com/compliance/data-privacy-faq/) for more information about how AWS handles content, including directory information, that you store on AWS systems\.

+## Enterprise and Domain Administrator Privileged Accounts<a name="privileged_accounts"></a>

+To perform operational management of your directory, AWS has exclusive control of accounts with Enterprise Administrator and Domain Administrator privileges\.
+This includes exclusive control of the AD administrator account\.
+AWS protects this account by automating password management through the use of a password vault\.
+During automated rotation of the administrator password, AWS creates a temporary user account and grants it Domain Administrator privileges\.
+This temporary account is used as a back\-up in the event of password rotation failure on the administrator account\.
+After AWS successfully rotates the administrator password, AWS deletes the temporary administrator account\.

+Normally AWS operates the directory entirely through automation\.
+In the event that an automation process is unable to resolve an operational problem, AWS may need to have a support engineer sign in to your domain controller to perform diagnosis\.
+In these rare cases, AWS implements a request/notification system to grant access\.
+In this process, AWS automation creates a time\-limited user account in your directory that has Domain Administrator permissions\.
+AWS associates the user account with the engineer who is assigned to work on your directory\.
+AWS records this association in our log system and provides the engineer with the credentials to use\.
+All actions taken by the engineer are logged in the Windows event logs\.
+When the allocated time elapses, automation deletes the user account\.

+You can monitor administrative account actions by using the log forwarding feature of your directory\.
+This feature enables you to forward the AD Security events to your CloudWatch system where you can implement monitoring solutions\.
+For more information, see [Enable Log Forwarding](ms_ad_enable_log_forwarding.md)\.